veyon/docs/admin/cli.rst

     $ veyon-ctl help
     Available modules:
-        config - Commands for administering the Veyon-configuration ldap - Commands for configuring and testing the LDAP-/AD-integration service - Commands for configuring and controlling the Veyon-service remoteaccess - Remote view or remote control of a computer
+        config - Commands for administering the Veyon-configuration ldap - Commands for configuring and testing the LDAP/AD integration service - Commands for configuring and controlling the Veyon-service remoteaccess - Remote view or remote control of a computer